 Students are introduced to the stages of the problem-solving methodology.
-Students focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations, and the use of programming languages to develop working software solutions.
+Students focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations, and the use of an object-oriented programming (OOP) language to develop a working software solution.

-In Area of Study 1, as an introduction to data analytics, students respond to a teacherprovided analysis of requirements and designs to identify and collect data in order to present their findings as data visualisations.
+In Area of Study 1, as an introduction to data analytics, students respond to a teacher-provided analysis of requirements and designs to identify and collect data in order to present their findings as data visualisations.
 They present work that includes database, spreadsheet and data visualisations solutions.
 In Area of Study 2, students select and use a programming language to create a working software solution.
 Students prepare, document and monitor project plans and engage in all stages of the problem-solving methodology.

-Area of Study 1: Database software, spreadsheet software and data visualisation software Area of Study 2: An appropriate programming language
+Area of Study 1: Database software, spreadsheet software, data visualisation software and an appropriate tool for running Structured Query Language (SQL) queries Area of Study 2: An appropriate OOP language